maxitg/SetReplace/CONTRIBUTING.md

 ### Merging

 Once you see the green "Squash and merge" button, congratulations! :tada: That means all the necessary checks have passed, and you can merge your pull request!
 Push the green button, ***paste your pull request message to the commit message field***, and confirm.
-Your changes are now in, and will be available for paclet server (`PacletInstall["SetReplace"]`) users within a week or so.
+Your changes are now in, and will be available for the paclet server (`PacletInstall["SetReplace"]`) users within a week or so.

 ## Code structure